mxagar/azure-rag-app/README.md

 - A simple Streamlit-based frontend is included here.
 - The backend code is refactored into logical modules: API, RAG functionalities, etc.
+- Terraform is used to deploy the required Azure services.
 - ...

 The present repository uses a simple CSV as the unique document known to the chatbot, but it can be easily modified to work with any documents, as long as our Azure tiers allow that.